National insurance explainer (Budget October 2024 update)

 Has the total amount of National Insurance on earnings really changed that much?

-These figures do ignore the effect of the Employment Allowance, which allows eligible employers to reduce their total secondary Class 1 NICs bill for the year by £10,500 (for 2025-26) (£5,000 for 2024-25).
-It also ignores the effect of the Apprenticeship Levy, which requires employers with a total pay bill of over £3 million to pay a levy of 0.5% on the excess.
+These figures ignore the effect of the Employment Allowance, which will allow eligible employers to reduce their total secondary Class 1 NICs bill for 2025-26 by £10,500 (up from £5,000 in 2024-25).
+This allowance did not exist in 2010-11.
+It was introduced in 2014 with a maximum value then of £2,000 per eligible employer.
+The figures also ignore the effect of the Apprenticeship Levy, which requires employers with a total pay bill of over £3 million to pay a levy of 0.5% on the excess.

 How much NI do the self-employed pay?

-The self-employed (including self-employed partners of partnerships) pay Class 4 NICs on annual profits over the lower annual profits limit (£12,570 in 2024-25).
+Class 4 NICs are charged on annual profits over the lower annual profits limit (£12,570 in 2024-25).
 Class 4 NICs are charged at a rate of 6% on profits between the lower annual profits limit and an annual upper profits limit (£50,270).
 Profits above the upper limit are charged NICs at a rate of 2%.

-What if I’m not working but want to maintain my contributions record to qualify for the state pension?
+What if I’m not working (or only earning a very small amount) but want to maintain my contributions record to qualify for the state pension?

-Voluntary Class 3 contributions may be paid by individuals not liable to or credited with NICs on earnings from employment or self-employment to ensure that they qualify for the state pension and bereavement benefits.
-Class 3 NICs are charged at a weekly flat rate, set at £17.45 for 2024/25.
+If you have not paid (or have not been ‘treated as having paid’) sufficient NICs on earnings from employment or self-employment, you may choose to pay voluntary contributions to ensure that you have a qualifying year for the purposes of state pension and other benefits.
+Class 3 NICs are charged at a weekly flat rate, set at £17.45 for 2024-25.
 This will increase to £17.75 for 2025-26.
-Alternatively, the self-employed with profits under the lower annual profits limit may pay voluntary Class 2 NICs at a rate equivalent to £3.45 per week (to increase to £3.50 for 2025-26).
+Alternatively, self-employed people with profits under the lower annual profits limit are entitled to pay voluntary Class 2 NICs instead at a rate equivalent to £3.45 per week (to increase to £3.50 for 2025-26).

 We told you it was complicated!

 Correct.
-NICs are only paid by individuals below pensionable age (though employers of individuals over pensionable age are still liable for employer’s secondary Class 1 contributions).
-The earnings (from employment or self-employment) of individuals over state pension age are exempt from paying NICs but remain liable to income tax.
+NICs are only paid by employees below state pension age (though employers of individuals who have reached state pension age are still liable for employer’s secondary Class 1 contributions).
+Employed earnings of individuals over state pension age are exempt from NICs but remain liable to income tax.

-Additionally, pensions (including the state pension) are exempt from NICs (even where an individual receives a company or personal pension below state pension age) but they are liable to income tax.
+Pensions (including the state pension) are not considered ‘earnings’ and are therefore exempt from NICs (even where an individual receives a company or personal pension below state pension age) but they are liable to income tax.
 However, unlike with income tax, there is no NICs relief on personal contributions to private pensions (ie you pay NICs on the portion of your earnings you contribute into a private pension but don’t pay income tax on it).

 This is one reason why some employers offer salary sacrifice schemes for pension contributions whereby the employee contractually agrees to reduce their salary in return for the employer increasing their pension contributions to (usually) the employer’s pension scheme.
 Such arrangements retain the income tax relief for pension contributions and, effectively, also result in a reduction in NICs payable by both the employee and employer.
 Salary sacrifice can, however, lead to adverse effects for some employees, so it’s prudent to seek some advice before entering into such an arrangement.